RestorationsSOS.com - Fire and Water Damage Restoration

 If your property is determined unsafe and you cannot live in your home while repairs are being made, make arrangements for temporary alternate lodging.
 Keep records of all additional expenses incurred as a result.
 Most insurance policies will cover additional living expenses.

 If the building is determined safe, walk in carefully and inspect indoor stability.
-Use caution and exercise good judgment when re-entering a burned building.
+Use caution and exercise good judgment when reentering a burned building.

-2. Check Power Supply
+2. Check the Power Supply

-Often, the Fire Department will have utility services shut off or disconnected as a safety precaution and to prevent further damage to the structure and contents.
+Often, the fire department will have utility services shut off or disconnected as a safety precaution and to prevent further damage to the structure and contents.

 If there is no power, make sure the main circuit breaker is on.
 Fires may cause circuit breaker failure.
 If the circuit breakers are on and power is still not present, contact the utility company.